 You also need to monitor HTTP/HTTPS traffic to ensure that your web applications are secure.
-So in this article, we will explore how proxy tools could enhance your testing processes.
+So in this article, we will explore how a proxy for software testing as a tool could enhance your testing processes.

 But first, let’s dive into identifying what a proxy server actually does.

-The following sections will examine how the location and IP masking of proxies could help you with web application testing.
+The following sections will examine how proxies’ location and IP masking could help you with web application testing.

 As we have mentioned previously, modern web applications require testing in multiple locations.
 For instance, let’s say you have a website hosted in the US selling gifts that you could order from anywhere in the world, after which they would be delivered to your doorstep.

 As per the requirements of the website, if any of its visitors or customers view the prices of the items with a US IP, it should show the price in US$.
 Whereas if a customer views the site anywhere in Europe, it should be the prince in Euro.
 Another prominent example would be the same website appearing in different languages based on the country.